midonet/midonet/README.md

 approve your change and the code is tested, it'll get merged into the main repository.

-Feel free to join other MidoNet developers at #midonet on irc.freenode.net, or our the Development [mailing list][dev-mail].
+Feel free to join other MidoNet developers on our public [Slack chat channel][slack], or our Development [mailing list][dev-mail].
 We'll be happy to help you get set up.

 [jira]: http://midonet.atlassian.net
     "MidoNet Issue tracking"